What You Need to Know About Environmental Science, Protection, or Health Technician

 Science: Using scientific rules and methods to solve problems.

-- Environmental Compliance Technician
+- Environmental Sampling Technician

-- Pollution Control Technician
+- Waste Minimization Technician

 The states with the most job growth for Environmental Science, Protection, or Health Technician are Utah, Nevada, and Colorado.
 Watch out if you plan on working in South Dakota, Rhode Island, or Maine.
 These states have the worst job growth for this type of profession.

-Environmental Science, Protection, or Health Technician Salary
+Environmental Science, Protection, or Health Technician Average Salary

-Environmental Science, Protection, and Health Technicians make between $28,530 and $80,130 a year.
+The typical yearly salary for Environmental Science, Protection, and Health Technicians is somewhere between $28,530 and $80,130.

 Environmental Science, Protection, and Health Technicians who work in Washington, Rhode Island, or District of Columbia, make the highest salaries.